-What's more is Ireland is one of the easiest places to explore.
-The roads are well maintained, the mountains are fine to climb, and the weather is never too extreme.
+What's more, Ireland is one of the easiest places to explore.
+The roads are well-maintained, the mountains are fine to climb, and the weather is never too extreme.

 But, no matter how friendly the locals are or how simple it is to explore, you always need to prepare before you go.

-So, we’ve gathered all the facts you need to get ready for your trip to Ireland.
-This way you can spend more time sightseeing with the locals and less time stressing.
+So, we’ve gathered all the facts you need to get ready for travelling to Ireland.
+This way you can spend more time sightseeing with the locals and less time stressing about documents.

-Between April and October, you have the busy season.
-The weather is warmer and dryer, reaching temperatures of 20 celsius and higher.
+Between April and October, you have a busy season.
+The weather is warmer and dryer, reaching temperatures of 20 Celsius and higher.
 The days are longer, so there’s more time to explore.
 But at the same time, the attractions are more crowded, and the accommodation costs a little more.

-Through October to April, you have the low season.
-The weather is wetter and colder, sometimes going as low as three celsius.
+From October to April, you have the low season.
+The weather is wetter and colder, sometimes going as low as three degrees Celsius.
 The days are a little shorter, and attractions close earlier, which means you’ll spend more time listening to pub tales and less time out exploring.
-On the bright side, travelling now also means you get cheaper accommodation and can avoid waiting in long lines.
+On the bright side, travelling in Winter also means you get cheaper accommodation and can avoid waiting in long lines.

-Public transport between major cities such as Belfast and Dublin is easy to work out at https://www.transportforireland.ie/.
-But although public transport is cheap, it'll make it harder to reach the more tucked-away treasures that a group tour can take you to.
+Public transport between major cities such as Belfast and Dublin is easy to work out thanks to the handy guide Transport for Ireland provides.
+But although public transport is cheap, it'll make it harder to reach the more tucked-away treasures that our driver-guides and mini-coaches can take you to.
 Discover our Irish locations you can join on a small group tour with Rabbie’s.

 Ireland uses the Euro, which is the currency for most of Europe.
 If you look at their coins closely, you’ll see an Irish harp.
 But don’t worry, because even though it looks different, you can still use it in other parts of Europe.

-Keep in mind that if you cross the border into Northern Ireland, you’ll have to use pound sterling there.
-You can see the latest currency rates at http://www.xe.com/currencyconverter/.
+Keep in mind that if you travel across the border into Northern Ireland, you’ll have to use pound sterling there.
+You can see the latest currency rates when using Xe Currency Converter.

-Tipping is not mandatory, but you should tip if you feel you’ve had good service.
+Tipping is not mandatory when travelling in Ireland, but you should tip if you feel you’ve had good service.
 And if you do tip, make it around 10% of what you spent.
 But feel free to go higher if the service deserves it, we’re sure the staff won’t mind.

 Ireland is easily one of the safest countries for travellers in Europe.
 Yet that doesn’t mean you can switch your brain off.
 Be street smart, and don’t leave your items unattended or wander down dark alleyways in remote areas of cities.

-You won’t need any jabs to travel to Ireland, and medical care and pharmacies are easy to find within most towns and cities.
+You won’t need any vaccinations to travel to Ireland, and medical care and pharmacies are easy to find within most towns and cities.

 We always think you should take out travel insurance before any trip.
 And if you’re a European Citizen, you may have a European Health Card which grants you the same rights to healthcare as Ireland’s residents.

 And although the Irish accent is easy to fall in love with, it can still be a little hard to understand.
 So, don’t be shy when you travel to Ireland, simply ask someone to repeat themselves if you don’t catch the meaning the first time.
 You can also prepare yourself by learning some of their funny phrases at IrishCentral.

 A lot of people also speak Gaelic.
-Although it’s unlikely you’ll understand it, you should listen for it because it sounds beautiful and has a had a fascinating modern revival.
+Although it’s unlikely you’ll understand it, you should listen to it because it sounds beautiful and has had a fascinating modern revival.

-Polite, friendly, and fun: the Irish character is irresistibly charming.
-And you see this everywhere you go: from their lively traditional music to their great sense of humour.
+The Irish culture is polite, friendly, fun, and the locals can be irresistibly charming.
+And you see this everywhere you go when travelling in Ireland, from their lively traditional music to their great sense of humour.